Aone Institute

 The two tests differ in pacing, content emphasis, and structure.
 Choosing well comes down to understanding those differences and matching them to how your student actually thinks and works under timed conditions.

-What is the Digital SAT?
+What Is the Digital SAT?

-What is the Digital ACT?
+What Is the Enhanced ACT?

 SAT vs ACT at a Glance